HercegDoo/AIComposePlugin/README.md

 2. **Customizable Parameters: Users can choose:**

-   - Style: The tone and style of the email (e.g., formal, friendly, informational, etc.).
+   - Style: The tone and style of the email (e.g., formal, casual, informational, etc.).

    - Length: How long the generated email should be (short, medium, or long).

-   - Creativity: Adjust the level of creativity in the email (from factual to more imaginative).
+   - Creativity: Adjust the level of creativity in the email (low, medium, or high).

    - Language: Choose from Bosnian, Croatian, English, German, or Dutch.